 What Do They Cover?

-Did you know maintenance fees are also used by resorts in cases of emergency?
-If your resort experiences structural damage, the maintenance fees that you’ve already paid go to fixing what’s been affected.
+Did you know maintenance fees also go towards an emergency fund, such as the case of a natural disaster?
+If your resort experiences structural damage from a storm or other natural disaster, your maintenance fees go towards making repairs.
 This is good news and means owners don’t have to pay any extra out of pocket when inclement weather affects their resort.

 Need help choosing your home resort?
 Check out: How to Choose Your Home Resort Like A Pro

-What Happens if I Stop Paying My Maintenance Fees?
+What Happens if I Stop Paying My Fees?

 You should never stop paying your annual fees on your timeshare.
 If you do, you will default on your ownership and it will affect your credit.
-Timeshare ownership is like owning real estate in away.
+Timeshare ownership is somewhat similar to owning real estate.
 If you were to stop paying on your mortgage for your house, or the HOA to upkeep the neighborhood, your credit will be affected (and that doesn’t look good to the bank!)

 Walking Away From Timeshare Maintenance Fees